Man wanted in deadly Waffle House shooting in Tennessee had delusions about Taylor Swift, arrested at White House

 BREAKING: 3 persons fatally shot & 4 others wounded at the Waffle House, 3571 Murfreesboro Pike.
 Gunman opened fire @ 3:25 a.m.
 A patron wrestled away the gunman's rifle.
 He was nude & fled on foot.
 He is a white man with short hair. pic.twitter.com/d1qxRxsGNx— Metro Nashville PD (@MNPDNashville) April 22, 2018

 The shooting is believed to be random, police said.
+Tazewell County Sheriff Robert Huston said his department is prepared in case Reinking returns to Illinois.

+"At this point the young man could be anywhere, and whether he might try to return home is a distinct possibility, so our officers are definitely on alert," Huston said.

 The vehicle Reinking arrived in to the restaurant is registered to him, and his driver's license had a Morton, Illinois, address.
 Morton is located outside Peoria, about 150 miles southwest of Chicago.

 Early Sunday, police dogs tracked Reinking to a nearby wooded area with power line towers, police said.
-He is not believed to be armed, but police said he has a propensity for guns, so not ruling out that he may be armed and dangerous.
+Police do not believe him to be armed, but said he has a propensity for guns and therefore may be armed and dangerous.

 Two of Reinking's four guns are missing, police said Sunday afternoon.
 The two missing guns include a hunting rifle and handgun.